Etanarvazac/dnd4android/README.md

   - Dungeon Masters may create and distibute via Bluetooth or Email only for their campaign, (see "Dungeon Master's Guide.md")
 **You DON'T have the right to:**
 - Distibute custom versions of D&D 4 Android via app stores or other sources not listed without written permission
-- Distribute D&D 4 Android without credit to the original (see "Appropriate Credits.md")
+- Distribute D&D 4 Android without credit to the original (see `info/Appropriate Credits.md`)
 - Distribute custom versions with the the intent to profit.
 This includes but is not limited to:
   - Your own advertisements by any ad provider
   - Placing a price to install the app